Solitaire Price Index: Standardizing diamond rates

 It was a time when the economic depression caused the global economy to bleed.
 It led to a lack of employment opportunities and naturally, a dip in the incomes of consumers.

 Though not for a long time, the diamond industry too hit a rough patch back then.
-It resulted in a low demand for polished diamonds and stagnancy in their prices.
+It resulted in low demand for polished diamonds and stagnancy in their prices.

 From an investment point of view too, the Solitaire Price Index and the price list serve as important tools.